Stable and Unstable operations in Algebraic Cobordism: Algebraic Cobordism and other oriented cohomology theories

 \subsection{An associated Borel-Moore theory}

-Each generalised oriented cohomology theory on $\smk$ can be extended to the Borel-Moore functor on $\schk$ in the sense of \cite[Definition 2.1.2]{LM} - see \cite[Remark 2.1.4]{LM}.
+Each oriented cohomology theory on $\smk$ can be extended to a Borel-Moore functor on $\schk$ in the sense of \cite[Definition 2.1.2]{LM} - see \cite[Remark 2.1.4]{LM}.
 We will not need most of the features of such a functor, only the push-forward maps which are completely straightforward, so will not list it's axioms here.
-Later, in Subsection \ref{c}, in the case of {\it theories of rational type} we will need the {\it refined pull-backs}, but these will be supplied by the Algebraic Cobordism case done by M.Levine and F.Morel.
+Later, in Subsection \ref{c}, in the case of {\it theories of rational type} we will need the {\it refined pull-backs}, but those will be deduced from the refined pull-backs in algebraic cobordism constructed by Levine-Morel \cite[Theorem 6.6.6]{LM}.